 5 memorable nicknames of the American Woodcock

-While on the road this year I heard many names for the American Woodcock.
-Some of these I had heard before, but others were a first.
-This only magnifies how unique cultures pop around this “unlikely species” and only strengthens the allure of this amazing upland bird game species.
+While on the road this year, I heard many names for the American woodcock.
+Some of these I’d heard before before, but others were entirely new to me.
+That just goes to show how unique cultures pop around this “unlikely species” and only strengthens the allure of this amazing upland bird game species.

-Yes, we have all heard the term Timberdoodle.
-Although the history behind that name seems to be a bit elusive, we can theorize on its meaning.
-The Woodcock stands out distinctly from its cousin the Snipe, because its found in timber rather than in marshy areas.
-Hence the term “timber”, but what of the word doodle?
-The word doodle in archaic days would mean foolish or silly.
-Which when combined makes sense since many of us tend to think of woodcock as quite the ridiculous creature, in the most respectful of ways.
+Yes, we have all heard the term timberdoodle.
+Although the history behind that name is a bit elusive, we can theorize on its meaning.
+The woodcock stands out distinctly from its cousin the snipe, because it’s found in timber rather than marshy areas.
+That accounts for the timber part, but what about the doodle?
+In archaic days, doodle meant foolish or silly.
+Which makes sense.
+Because (with all due respect), many of us think of the woodcock as a pretty ridiculous creature.

-“Mudbat”, “Swampbat” they have similar meaning if you have ever hunted the American Woodcock.
-This unique bird species relies on soft ground to eat its primary food source- worms.
-So it does not take much imagination to think of how this lingo came about.
-A personal favorite of the Project Upland team, the term “mudbat” has a bit of a rough and hardcore ring to it.
-(Check out our “Mudbat” Man T-shirt) Although there are many people that do not care to eat woodcock, which may support the theory that this is a more derogatory term for this iconic bird species.
+Mudbat, swampbat—if you have ever hunted the American woodcock, you’ll understand the reason behind names like these.
+This unique bird species relies on soft ground to eat its primary food source of worms.
+So it doesn’t take much imagination to think of how this lingo came about.
+A personal favorite of the Project Upland team, the term mudbat has a bit of a rough and hardcore ring to it (check out our “Mudbat” Man T-shirt).
+The people who don’t care to eat woodcock will probably be calling them mudbats.

 Little Russet Fellers